danielwo/danielwo.github.io/_posts/2017-02-09-algo-trading-1.md

 ---

 I am going to start off with a small digression.
 I am a big fan of continued education from online sources.
-My favorite places too look are [Standford SEE](https://see.stanford.edu/), [MIT OCW](https://ocw.mit.edu/), [Harvard OL](https://www.extension.harvard.edu/open-learning-initiative), [coursera](https://www.coursera.org/) and [edX](https://www.edx.org/).
+My favorite places to look are [Standford SEE](https://see.stanford.edu/), [MIT OCW](https://ocw.mit.edu/), [Harvard OL](https://www.extension.harvard.edu/open-learning-initiative), [coursera](https://www.coursera.org/) and [edX](https://www.edx.org/).
 If you want a referesher on undergraduate probability theory, the best course I have found is